arturopala/make-it-g8/README.md

 ## Motivation
 Creating new giter8 template isn't hard, [see here](http://www.foundweekends.org/giter8/template.html), but sometimes it can be cumbersome and error-prone.
 You may also want to automate template creation after changes made to the project without manually replacing package paths, file names and text chunks with the placeholders.
-Use this tool from the command line or plug it into your SBT build.

 ## What does it mean to create g8 template?
 The [giter8](http://www.foundweekends.org/giter8) template is an ordinary project folder where files or paths may contain variable placeholders, e.g. `$name$`.